The 7 biggest mistakes when emptying spill pallets

-It is not uncommon for containers to leak.
-It can happen at any time- even when you've done everything right.
+It is not uncommon for liquids to leak and it can happen at any time- even when somebody storing the container on a spill has done everything right.

 But what happens when there is a spill?
-How does the liquid come out of the spill pallet?
+How does the liquid come out of the collecting tray?
 This is not as trivial as it sounds: when emptying spill pallets, serious mistakes can happen.
-Here's what you should avoid doing when emptying a spill pallet.
+Here's what you should not do any circumstances - and how to do it right.

-Do not panic:safety come first!
-First of all, assess the risk posed by the leak and identify the spill liquid and its quantity.
-Depending on the risk assessment, the facility may need to be evacuated.
-If necessary, inform the fire department and other auxiliary personnel.
+The first thing you need to do is assess the risk posed by the leak, and identify any spilled liquid and its quantity.
+Depending on the risk assessment, you may need to shut off and/or evacuate the area.
+If necessary, inform the fire brigade and any other auxiliary personnel.

 Emptying a spill pallet should be done in the same way as cleaning up any other leaks.
 One of the first steps is to use the appropriate Personal Protective Equipment (PPE).
 These include at least:

-Depending on the substance, other equipment such as respiratory or body protection may be necessary.
-Consult the operating instructions or safety data sheets of the material that is being cleaned up.
-This will ensure the safety of the persons cleaning up the spill.
+Depending on the substance, other equipment such as respiratory or body protection.
+Consult the operating instructions or safety data sheets.

-When trying to drain the liquid, secondary leakage can easily happen.
-Even if protective gloves are worn, an unnecessarily large-scale contact with the hazardous material may occur.
+When trying to drain the liquid it can easily happen where secondary leakage is created.
+And even if protective gloves are worn, an unnecessarily large-scale contact with the hazardous material may arise.
 It is not necessary to take unnecessary risks.

 Instead, use a pump or liquid aspirator to pick up the spilled liquid (if the amount of fluid is small, an absorbent may also be sufficient).
-Remove the liquid as completely as possible from the spill pallet and then check for any remaining residues.
+Remove the liquid as completely as possible from the drip tray and then check any residues have remained.
 These can be taken up with an absorbent.
-Then the spill pallet should be thoroughly cleaned.
+Then the drip tray should be thoroughly decontaminated / cleaned.

 Under no circumstance should the same tool (e.g. absorbent) be used for all chemicals.
 All pumps, liquid aspirators and absorbents must also be suitable for the spilled substance!

-Keep the appropriate products in front of you, so that you have the right tool at hand in case of any problems.
+Keep the appropriate products in front of you, so that you have the right tool at hands in case of any problems.

 Depending on which liquid has leaked, water or a suitable cleaner can be used to decontaminate the sump.
-However, avoid mechanical cleaning and do not use anything that could damage the sump's material (such as abrasives), as the functionality of the spill pallet cannot be guaranteed otherwise.
+However, avoid mechanical cleaning and do not use anything else that could damage the sump's material (such as abrasives), as it's functionality of the spill pallet can not be guaranteed otherwise.

 Especially after a spill, you should thoroughly examine the substances that you store on the sump.
-If incompatible operating materials are placed on the bottom of the previous stored product, undesirable interactions may occur.
-In any case, check that the new substances are compatible.
+If incompatible operating materials are placed on the bottom of the previous stored product, undesirable interactions may occur in the worst case.
+In any case, check the new substances are compatible.